-Only permanent records are eligible for transfer to the archives.
+Only permanent state agency records are eligible for transfer to the archives.
 Use the most recent version of the Georgia Retention Schedules for State Government or a relevant agency specific schedule to determine if your records are eligible.
-Please contact the Georgia Archives at 678-364-3710 or email@example.com for further assistance with the identification of permanent records.
+Please contact the Georgia Archives at 678-364-3710 or firstname.lastname@example.org for further assistance with the identification of permanent records.

 Title to records is transferred to the Georgia Division of Archives and History in accordance to O.C.G.A.
 50-18-98 (a).
 Records belonging to the Georgia Division of Archives and History do not leave the Georgia Archives facility.

 The Georgia Archives requires the use of 15” x 12” x 10” corrugated unbuffered (acid neutral) records center box with separate lids.
 Estimate the number of boxes needed to pack the records; each box holds one cubic foot of records (in comparison, a legal file drawer holds two cubic feet).
 Note: An Automatic Set-up Style Records Storage Box is not acceptable.
 The box must have a double-layer solid bottom.